synadia-labs/showcase/cybervet/walkthrough.md

 - Patient
 - Surgeon

-The goal of the patient is to kill yourself!
+The goal of the patient is to keep yourself alive!
 You achieve this by playing three mini games simultaneously; a sequential card game, a moving target guessing game represented as a breathing bottle, and a 'rock, paper, scissors' style game.
 The patient wins if the heart rate drops to 0 bpm.
-Winning here is anti-logical, making the surgeon the hero of the game.

-The goal of the surgeon is save the creature!
+The goal of the surgeon is to kill the creature!
+Horrid eh?
 The surgeon challenges the patient with the same three mini games, by setting the order of the sequential game, moving the breathing target and by selecting rock, paper or scissors.
 The surgeon wins if the heart rate increases to 100 bpm.

 # Basic Structure

-Cybervet has the structure of a typical game with a front-end and back-end, with one difference, the front-end web client is delivered through the back-end via one exposed socket that delivers the whole experience over HTTP semantics.
+Cybervet has the structure of a typical game with a front-end and back-end, with one difference: the front-end web client is delivered through the back-end via one exposed socket that delivers the whole experience over HTTP semantics.

 NATS is embedded within the game server binary and latency is almost non-existent.
 The game server sets up its own NATS server, along with the streams and KV stores.